 - 2-1.
 While institutional investors should put the interest of their client and beneficiary first in conducting stewardship activities, they inevitably face the issue of conflicts of interest from time to time, for example when voting on matters affecting both the business group the institutional investor belongs to and a client or beneficiary.
 It is important for institutional investors to appropriately manage such conflicts. - 2-2.
-Institutional investors should put in place and publicly disclose a clear and specific policy on how they the effectively managemanagement of key categories of possible conflicts of interest, including circumstances that may give rise to conflicts of interest that may significantly influence the exercise of voting rights and/or dialogue with companies by asset managers, to secure the interests of clients and beneficiaries by effectively eliminating and avoiding the influence of such conflicts.
-In particular, asset managers should identify specific circumstances that may give rise to
+Institutional investors should put in place and publicly disclose a clear and specific policy on the effective management of key categories of possible conflicts of interest, including circumstances that may give rise to conflicts of interest that may significantly influence the exercise of voting rights and/or dialogue with companies by asset managers, to secure the interests of clients and beneficiaries by effectively eliminating and avoiding the influence of such conflicts. - 2-3.
+Asset managers should establish and disclose governance structures, such as an independent board of directors or third party committees for decision-making or oversight of voting, in order to secure the interests of clients and beneficiaries and prevent conflicts of interest.